Career in BAMS: Admission, Career Scope & Salary

 In many cases, when the allopathic system becomes a failure with a particular disease and surrenders, the Ayurvedic medicine does the magical effect to rejuvenate the illness or the patient.

 The career opportunity after the completion of BAMS is not only in India but also in foreign countries.
-Many organizations are working in the manufacturing and research field in abroad are requiring the professional in this field.
+Many organizations are working in the manufacturing and research field in abroad, requiring the professional in this field.

 The candidate having the BAMS (Bachelor of Ayurvedic Medicine and Surgery) degree is eligible to be called as a doctor and eligible to do the private practice.